-Implementing Neural Networks in TensorFlow: TensorFlow, TensorFlow Alternatives, Installing TensorFlow , Creating and Manipulating TensorFlow Variables ,TensorFlow Operations , Placeholder Tensors , Sessions in TensorFlow Navigating Variable Scopes and Sharing Variables , Managing Models over the CPU and GPU, Specifying the Logistic Regression Model in TensorFlow, Logging and Training the Logistic Regression ModelOverview of machine learning, linear classifiers
+Implementing Neural Networks in TensorFlow: What Is TensorFlow?
+How Does TensorFlow Compare to Alternatives?
+Installing TensorFlow, Creating and Manipulating TensorFlow Variables, TensorFlow Operations, Placeholder Tensors, Sessions in TensorFlow Navigating Variable Scopes and Sharing Variables, Managing Models over the CPU and GPU, Specifying the Logistic Regression Model in TensorFlow, Logging and Training the Logistic Regression ModelOverview of machine learning, linear classifiers